Saint James School of Medicine: Accreditation

-The Accreditation Commission of Colleges of Medicine granted Saint James School of Medicine accreditation for three years in 2019.
-Later, in 2022, Saint James received a further three-year full accreditation until December 31st, 2025..
-In May 2025 ACCM announced that the school has renewed its accreditation for another three years.
+The Accreditation Commission of Colleges of Medicine granted Saint James School of Medicine full accreditation for three years in 2019.
+Later, in 2022, Saint James received a further three-year full accreditation until December 31, 2025.
+In May 2025, ACCM announced that the school has renewed its accreditation for another three years.
 The new approval is scheduled to expire in December 2028.